mxswannjr/soar-brain/README.md

 - Safe cyber range validation

 **Note:** This is not a SIEM.
 It is a lightweight SOAR controller paired with a disposable sandbox.

----

-## Agent Instructions
-All AI agents contributing to this project must:
-- Preserve isolation boundaries at all times
-- Avoid heavy or unnecessary tooling
-- Favor explicit, auditable security controls
-- Never bypass the command allowlist
-- Treat all sandbox systems as hostile by default